benc-uk/azure-arm/paas-web/linux-acr-existing/readme.md

-# Webapp Linux ACR Custom
+# Webapp Linux & Container Registry (Pre-Deployed)
 Create a Linux Web App to run a *custom* Docker image stored in an *existing* Azure Container Registry

 ### Deployed Resources